Why?

 For those interested in fixed infrastructure, we recommend also checking out the National Broadband Map.

-I don't think this Tower / PTP link exists.
+I don't think this Tower / PTP / LMR exists.

-You're probably right in some cases.
-We plot licences to operate spectrum, plotted by location, as registered with Radio Spectrum Management (RSM).
+You're probably right, in some cases.
+We plot licences to operate spectrum, plotted by location, as registered with RSM.
 Generally, if there's a licence, it's likely that a tower or link exists.
 However, sometimes licences are registered prior to installation or activiation.

-This Tower / PTP link is in the wrong place.
+This Tower / PTP / LMR is in the wrong place.

 Again, you might be right in some instances.
 We plot locations exactly as received from the RSM API, without making any manual adjustments.
 There are scenarios where data might be incorrectly entered against a licence - such as mixing up receive and transmit locations, or just entering incorrect coordinates.